There are two workshops and an online webinar that are required as part of the A.Ag. program.

 Participants have the opportunity to access the course booklet here prior to the scheduled workshop and if desired save on an electronic device.
 It may be beneficial to pre read the case studies.
 Some copies of the hardcopy course booklet will be available at a scheduled workshop

-*For P.Ag.'s who have taken the BCIA Ethics Workshop previously and would like to take it as a refresher course, there is NO CHARGE to attend the workshop.
-Contact the BCIA office directly at email@example.com to register at 1-877-855-9291
+*For P.Ag.'s who have taken the BCIA Ethics Workshop previously and would like to take it as a refresher course, there is NO CHARGE to attend the workshop yet a fee is required to cover catering.
+When a workshop is available contact the BCIA office directly at firstname.lastname@example.org to register at 1-877-855-9291 OR register online.

-This is a mandatory online course for all new A.Ag’s accepted after March 1, 2015.
-This webinar, developed by Angela Westmacott, is now available through the Members Login.
-(Go to 'Member Resources' behind the member log-in) A.Ags accepted for membership prior to March 1, 2015 are encouraged to view the online webinar sometime during their A.Ag. term as a PD opportunity.
-This course is non mandatory for the remainder of the membership to use as professional development.
+This is a mandatory online course for all new A.Ags.
+The webinar, developed by Angela Westmacott, QC is now available.
+(Go to 'Member Resources behind the member log-in) This course is non mandatory for the remainder of the membership to use as professional development.